ITPNYU/ICM-2015/README.md

 This class will be participatory, you are expected to participate in discussions and give feedback to other students both in class and participate with their projects.
 This (along with attendance) is 40% of your grade.

-Class will culminate final projects.
+Class will culminate with final projects.
 You are expected to push your abilities to produce something that utilizes what you have learned in the class that is useful in some manner to yourself or the world.
 This will comprise 20% of your grade.

 Mantras By James